A350 and C13 route management scheme

 Dorset County Council is working with town and parish councils on a route management scheme as a medium-term solution for the A350 and C13.

-Dorset County Council has received £2,492,000 from the Governments National Productivity Investment Fund, which will be used to carry out structural maintenance and improvements along these two roads - which provide the vital north-south route into Poole.
+Dorset County Council received £2,492,000 from the Governments National Productivity Investment Fund in 2017, this is being used to carry out structural maintenance and improvements along these two roads - which provide the vital north-south route into Poole.

 - carriageway resurfacing